 Spongy moth (Lymantria dispar) is a non-native pest that is well-established in the eastern two-thirds of Wisconsin.
 The Wisconsin Department of Agriculture, Trade and Consumer Protection (DATCP) focuses its efforts on the western edge of that area in an attempt to slow the spread of this destructive insect.
 Spongy moth caterpillars feed on the leaves of about 300 species of trees and shrubs.
 At high populations they may completely defoliate trees in the spring.

 (Photo: Spongy moth caterpillar, forestryimages.org)

-gypsy moth.
-Pockets of gypsy moth infestation flare up periodically within these counties.
+Fifty-three of Wisconsin's 72 counties are under quarantine for spongy moth.
+Pockets of spongy moth infestation flare up periodically within these counties.
 These outbreaks may range from a single woodlot to thousands of acres.
 Local communities or individual property owners may choose to spray to suppress these outbreaks, but DATCP generally does not treat in these areas.